Merging versus Ensembling in Multi-Study Prediction: Theoretical Insight from Random Effects: Introduction

 \section{Introduction}

-Prediction and classification models trained on a single study often perform considerably worse in external validation than in cross-validation \cite{castaldi2011empirical, Bernau2014}.
-Their generalizability is compromised by overfitting, but also by various sources of study heterogeneity, including differences in study design, data collection and measurement methods, unmeasured confounders, and study-specific sample characteristics \cite{doi:10.1093/biostatistics/kxy044}.
+Prediction models trained on a single study often perform considerably worse in external validation than in cross-validation \citep{castaldi2011empirical, Bernau2014}.
+Their generalizability is compromised by overfitting, but also by various sources of study heterogeneity, including differences in study design, data collection and measurement methods, unmeasured confounders, and study-specific sample characteristics \citep{doi:10.1093/biostatistics/kxy044}.
 Using multiple training studies can potentially address these challenges and lead to more replicable prediction models.
-In many settings, such as precision medicine, multi-study learning is motivated by systematic data sharing and data curation initiatives.
-For example, the establishment of gene expression databases such as Gene Expression Omnibus \cite{edgar2002gene} and ArrayExpress \cite{parkinson2010arrayexpress} and neuro-imaging databases such as OpenNeuro \cite{gorgolewski2017openneuro} has facilitated access to sets of studies that provide comparable measurements of the same outcome and predictors.
-Even if the original measurements are not be comparable, they can often be made comparable through preprocessing \cite{lazar2012batch, benito2004adjustment}.
-For problems where such a set of studies is available, it is important to systematically integrate information across datasets when developing prediction and classification models.
+In many settings, such as precision medicine, multi-study prediction is motivated by systematic data sharing and data curation initiatives.
+For example, the establishment of gene expression databases such as Gene Expression Omnibus \citep{edgar2002gene} and ArrayExpress \citep{parkinson2010arrayexpress} and neuro-imaging databases such as OpenNeuro \citep{gorgolewski2017openneuro} has facilitated access to sets of studies measuring the same outcome and predictors.
+Such studies can be jointly analyzed \citep{Riester:2012gt, de2021bayesian, huttenhower2006scalable, rhodes2002meta}.

+When multiple studies are available, it is important to systematically integrate information across datasets.
+There are many preprocessing methods for standardizing data across studies to make them more comparable, especially to adjust for technical differences \citep{lazar2012batch, benito2004adjustment, johnson2007adjusting, zhang2020combat}.
+Scenarios where variables overlap but differ across studies, leading to systematically missing data \citep{resche2013multiple}, can be more challenging, although in some applications they can handled by methods such as multiple imputation \citep{audigier2018multiple}.